cms-ml/documentation/content/profiling/mlprof.md

     - `i` (interactive: prompt a selection of the tasks to remove up to the given depth)
     - `d` (dry: show which files might be deleted with the same selection options, but do not remove the outputs).

-    The `--remove-output` argument does not allow the depth "-1", check the task tree with `--print-output` before selecting the depth you want.
+    The `--remove-output` argument does not allow the depth "-1", check the task tree with `--print-status` before selecting the depth you want.
     The removal mode can be already selected in the command, e.g. with `--remove-output 1,a` (remove all outputs up to depth 1).

     Once the output has been removed, it is possible to run the task again.